50 years of Polish protests: from workers’ strikes to women’s strikes

 1980 demonstrated the power of efficient organisation.
 From the start, the striking workers’ chose their leaders.
 One of them was Lech Wałęsa, future Polish president and Nobel Peace Prize laureate.
 Once the strikes spread beyond the Gdańsk shipyard, an Inter-factory Strike Committee (ISC) was formed to provide a broad representation in the negotiations with the authorities.
 It was the ISC that developed the above mentioned 21 demands.
 The unity exhibited by the striking factories left no choice to the authorities but to concede on some of the key points.

 The recent protest movements have had a mixed record in terms of organisation.
-At the start of the rule of law protests, a Facebook group called Komitet Obrony Demokracji (KOD) [Committee for the Defence of Democracy] was created by an activist Mateusz Kijowski, quickly gaining thousands of followers.
+At the start of the rule of law protests, a Polish Facebook group called Komitet Obrony Demokracji (KOD) [Committee for the Defence of Democracy] was created by an activist Mateusz Kijowski, quickly gaining thousands of followers.
 KOD then turned into an association which led major demonstrations in November 2015–January 2016.
 However, it failed to build a stable movement with a clear representation and mandate.
 It also quickly lost its momentum, organising sporadic protests rather than developing a long-term plan of action.
 The fact that in 2017 Kijowski was charged with illegal appropriation of some of the money collected by the association did not help the cause.

 The Black Protest also started as a rather ad hoc event, organised mostly via social media.
 It then turned into a more organised movement under the name of Ogólnopolski Strajk Kobiet (OSK) [All-Polish Women’s Strike].
 After 2016, the OSK maintained a relatively low profile, until its revival this year.
 Interestingly, the movement seems to have taken a page out of ISC’s book.
 Much like in 1980, the OSK created a list of wide-ranging demands related to women’s rights, equality, tolerance and rule of law.
 It also established a “Consultation Council”, composed of activists and experts in the different fields the OSK is focusing on.
 The Council could also serve as the movement’s representation in potential negotiations with the government.